DedZago/vim-notes-markdown/ReadMe.md

 ## Configuration Options

- - g:note_markdown_dir : The parent directory where the all the notes will be saved. (default location is `&l:runtimepath.'/note`, *i.e.*, `notes` folder in vim runtime path)
+ - `g:note_markdown_dir` : The parent directory where the all the notes will be saved. (default location is `&l:runtimepath.'/note`, *i.e.*, `notes` folder in vim runtime path)
- - g:open_note_dir_in_split : A boolean if set will open the note folder in split.
+ - `g:open_note_dir_in_split` : A boolean if set will open the note folder in split.
 By default note folder is not open in split (default: 0).
- - g:default_notes_extension : Default is `.md`.
+ - `g:default_notes_extension` : Default is `.md`.
 It can be changed to other extension like `.note.md`.
 However, changing the extension do not change the storage format.
 The file is still stored as markdown.

 ## Command Provided

- - :NoteSearch - Search all the notes directory for text (one argument needed)
+ - `:NoteSearch` - Search all the notes directory for text (one argument needed)
- - :NoteCreate - make new note with filename or folder structure. (take file name with folder structure).
+ - `:NoteCreate` - make new note with filename or folder structure. (take file name with folder structure).
 The command `:NoteCreate test` will create note file named `first_note` in global note directory.
 On the other hand, the command `:NoteCreate test\second_note` will create note file named `second_note` in `temp` directory of global note directory.
 Any number of nesting of folder structure is supported.
 This command also ignores the file extension and use the file extension setup in configuration.
- - :NoteFolder - open the note folder.
+ - `:NoteFolder` - open the note folder.
- - :NoteFuzzySearch - Open the note file matching with the filename. (fuzzy searching)
+ - `:NoteFuzzySearch` - Open the note file matching with the filename. (fuzzy searching)

-	 These commands have shorter names too (:NS, :NC, :NF and :NFS).
+	 These commands have shorter names too (`:NS`, `:NC`, `:NF` and `:NFS`).

 ## Default mapping

- - <leader>nf is mapped to :NoteFolder
+ - `<leader>nf` is mapped to `:NoteFolder`
- - <leader>nfs is mapped to :NoteFuzzySearch
+ - `<leader>nfs` is mapped to `:NoteFuzzySearch`

 ## Known Issues